Tylastin/CarND-Behavioral-Cloning-P3/writeup_report.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.
 I implemented generators to efficiently load and preprocess the data.

-I used this training data for training the model.
+I trained the model using the preprocessed training data.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 1 as evidenced by the validation loss being the lowest afer the first epoch.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.